The Atlantic Politics Daily: Even the Pandemic Is Partisan

 State of the States

 In just a few weeks, the coronavirus outbreak has upended American life.
-While the federal government has muddled through its response to the pandemic, state and local governments have canceled schools, closed down restaurants, and even postponed elections.
+While the federal government muddles through its response to the pandemic, state and local governments have canceled schools, closed down restaurants, and even postponed elections.

 While some states are imposing serious lockdowns, others are being far more lax, and others have fallen somewhere in between.
-California and New York have ordered all their residents to stay at home for the foreseeable future, for instance, while Alaska is one of just two states that has yet to declare a state of emergency.
+California and New York have ordered all their residents to stay at home for the foreseeable future, for instance, while Alaska remains one of two states that has yet to declare a state of emergency.
 Despite shuttering restaurant service and public schools, Governor Kay Ivey of Alabama shared the president’s desire to lift the restrictions sooner than later at a call-in conference today.
-Predictably, states that have yet to vote in the primary—Georgia, Maryland, Idaho, Ohio, Louisiana and Kentucky—have shifted their elections to later this summer.
+Predictably, states that have yet hold primaries—Georgia, Maryland, Idaho, Ohio, Louisiana, and Kentucky—have shifted their elections to later this summer.

 There are exceptions.
 The Republican Governor of Maryland, Larry Hogan, for example, declared a state of emergency after just three confirmed cases of COVID-19 appeared in his state.